- How do I get a copy of my current license?

 4. Based on your browser’s default behavior, a file will be available for you to open or download.

 Note: If you are printing your license certificate before July 1, there are two pages to the document.
 The first page is your current license and the second page is your new license.

 Processing time for applications varies based on the type of application and when you apply.
-On average it takes between 6 – 12 weeks depending on the application.
-Please note that additional time may be needed if not all materials were received with the application, if questions were not answered completely, or if the application must be routed for additional background check information.
-Our Check Application Status web page shows the current processing dates for our top five application types.
+On average it takes between 6 – 12 weeks.
+Additional time may be needed if the application is incomplete, if questions were not answered completely, or if the application must be routed for additional background check information.

 Please review the list of applications at Apply for an Educator License to find the application you need.
-If you are applying for a license for the first time or for an additional license category (teacher, pupil services, administrator), you will need to apply for an “initial license.”
-Note that there are separate applications for candidates who completed their preparation programs in Wisconsin or out-of-state.
+If you are applying for a license for the first time or for an additional license category (teacher, pupil services, administrator), you will need to apply for an “initial" license.

 Please see our Licensing Fees web page.

 You should be able to print your certificate as soon as you receive the email from the ELO system that your application has been approved.
-Please note that the license file you download is usually two pages, with your current license being the first page and your new license being the second.
-DPI is no longer mailing certificates.
+The license file you download is usually two pages, with your current license being the first page and your new license being the second.
 School districts can view issued licensee information on our online license lookup page.

 At the time you apply to renew or advance your license, you may request that statutory stipulations be removed.
 Please attach documentation that you have completed the statutory stipulations.